jxnblk/refunk/README.md

 // App.js
-// Add the createProvider higher-order component to the root component of your application import React from 'react' import { createProvider } from 'funcup'
+// Add the createProvider higher-order component to the root component of your application import React from 'react' import { createProvider } from 'refunk'

 const App = props => (
   <div>